 - Environmental factors, such as weather, light¬ing, glare, and temperature;

 - Presence of nearby objects and their relative speed obtained via radar and optical technologies; and

 - Other data, such as sound, vibration, accelera¬tion, and turning rate.

-> Current DAS iterations include the Next Generation (NextGen) DAS and the MiniDAS.
-The NextGen DAS is fully customized on two circuit boards, is easily configurable, and features machine-vision and lane-tracking software.
+Current DAS iterations include the Next Generation (NextGen) DAS, the MiniDAS, and the FlexDAS.
+The NextGen DAS is fully customized on two circuit boards, is easily configurable, and features machine-vision head pose and lane-tracking software.
 The MiniDAS includes a connection to the vehicle network, two video channels, GPS, a nine-axis inertial measurement unit (accelerometer, gyroscope, and magnetometer), is expandable with sensor modules via WiFi or Bluetooth, and is compatible with dedicated short-range communication radios.
 All of the MiniDAS features fit within a system roughly the size of a sandwich and enable naturalistic studies for all vehicle sizes operating on the roadway, from motorcycles and bicycles to tractor-trailers.